opendocsg/slw-judgments-backfill/2007_SGCA_20/report.md

  [emphasis added]

 32     Significantly, there follow extracts from the judgment of Lord Wilberforce in _Reardon Smith_ , which are in fact included in the reference below (at [34]).
-It is worthy to note that I had endorsed this common law principle in the recent High Court decision of _China Insurance Co (Singapore) Pte Ltd v Liberty Insurance Pte Ltd_ [2005] 2 SLR 509, albeit by way of _dicta_ (at [51]).
+It is worthy to note that I had endorsed this common law principle in the recent High Court decision of _China Insurance Co (Singapore) Pte Ltd v Liberty Insurance Pte Ltd_ <span class="citation">[2005] 2 SLR 509</span>, albeit by way of _dicta_ (at [51]).
 We are of the view that the “more modern view” referred to in the above quotation is to be preferred and that, as we have explained above, such a view is also consistent with what would be the practical reality in any event.

 3       3 The established common law principle referred to above is also applicable as it is not inconsistent with the provisions of the Act since, _ex hypothesi_ , the court is not seeking to utilise such material to add to, vary or contradict the terms of the contract itself – courses of action that would be at odds with s 94 of the Act (see also _Chitty on Contracts_ ([31] _supra_ at para 12-117)).
 In this regard, s 2(2) of the Act is relevant, and reads as follows: